-Munitions storage would be in three non-contiguous areas near the Habitat Management Unit (HMU) at MSA 1 at Andersen AFB.
+Munitions storage would be in three non-contiguous areas near the HMU at MSA 1 at Andersen AFB.
 The proposed magazines would be constructed at these two sites (requiring demolition) and at a third site located east of the HMU across an unnamed roadway.
-The area of ground disturbance including a buffer is estimated to be 6.2 ac (2.5 ha).
-The existing ESQD arc(s) at MSA 1 would be expanded approximately 400 ft (122 m) to the north to provide the required safety distances for the new munitions storage facilities.
+The area of ground disturbance including a buffer (and excluding the existing munitions storage facilities) is estimated 6.6 ac (2.7 ha).